scholeer/pick_and_place_3D/README.md

-## 3D generalization of the task from paper "Transferring End-to-End Visuomotor Control fromSimulation
+## 3D generalization of the task from paper `Transferring End-to-End Visuomotor Control fromSimulation \
-to Real World for a Multi-Stage Task" for arbitrary initial position of the cube in space
+## to Real World for a Multi-Stage Task` for arbitrary initial position of the cube in space

 ![ilustration_image2](./ilustration_image.png)